zolamk/trust/docs/configuration/jwt.md

 **Conditinally Required**
 {% endhint %}

-determines the private key to be used when signing json web tokens, the value for `private_key_path` should be a path to a file containing a private key encoded in PEM format, `private_key_path` is only required for assymetric algorithms(RS256, RS384, RS512, ES256, ES384, ES512) only.
+determines the private key to be used when signing json web tokens, the value for `private_key_path` should be a path to a file containing a private key encoded in PEM format, `private_key_path` is only required for asymmetric algorithms(RS256, RS384, RS512, ES256, ES384, ES512) only.

 ### public_key_path